Stop Using the MySQL Extension!

 PHP's developers recommend that this extension no longer be used for new development.
 It has been outdated since PHP 5.0, deprecated since PHP 5.5, and removed from PHP 7.0.

-This does not mean that MySQL support is being removed.
+This does not mean that MySQL support was removed.
 That would be silly.

 Years ago (around 2002-2004), all development of PHP's MySQL interface was shifted to the MySQLi and PDO::MySQL APIs, and all new development should use one of these; existing applications using the MySQL interface should be migrated as soon as it's feasible.

-Development of the MySQL extension ended at the same time, and has since only had maintenance work done on it to keep it functioning while the rest of PHP changed around it.
-And this is getting really boring.
+Development of the MySQL extension ended at the same time, and had since only had maintenance work done on it to keep it functioning while the rest of PHP changed around it.
+And got really boring.
 PHP's developers had better things to do than keeping an outdated extension ticking over, just as Microsoft has better things to do than supply updates for Windows 95.

 All manual pages for functions in the old API (mysql_connect, mysql_query, etc.) have warnings about this, and include references to suitable replacements.